 In 1859, George Gilman decided to change careers.
 At 33 he was an executive in his father’s tannery in New York City.
 But he would soon hand over the reins of that business to his brother and devote his interests instead to importing tea.
 Gilman launched the Great Atlantic and Pacific Tea Company, better known to generations of grocery shoppers as the A&P supermarket chain.

 With more than 15,000 stores, A&P at its peak had more locations than Walmart.
 The A&P pioneered concepts such as store brands and discount pricing.
 But it began as a fanciful idea of a young man from Waterville, Maine, who decided tea was a better way to make a living than tanning hides.

-Gilman's first stores were confined to Manhattan, and they featured bright red exteriors, gas lamps and Chinese-themed decor.
+Gilman’s first stores were confined to Manhattan, and they featured bright red exteriors, gas lamps and Chinese-themed decor.
 Attendants provided service for the customers.
-The earliest growth came from expanding to mail order business.
-The secret to Gilman's early success was eliminating the middle man.
+The earliest growth came from expanding to a mail order business.
+The secret to Gilman’s early success was eliminating the middle man.
 While he had started out as a wholesaler, Gilman quickly converted the business into a retail operation.

 Gilman’s father, Nathaniel, had been a privateer and made his fortune in the War of 1812.
 He and his sons left their wife and mother behind in Maine for most of the year to work in New York.